 To illustrate how these operations are used, we will walk through the problem of resolving virtual method calls given the actual types of the receivers.
 Given a receiver type and a method signature, the algorithm must search for a class implementing a method with the signature, starting from the receiver type and moving up the class hierarchy.
-In Jedd, this is done for a relation of signatures and receiver types at once, rather than one signature and receiver type at a time.
+In Jedd, this is done for an entire relation at once, rather than one signature and receiver type at a time.